Latest T+F News

 PAS reported in December last year

-Found on the Thames foreshore was this copper-alloy mount in the form of a boar, which was reported to the local Finds Liaison Officer.
-The mount shows the boar chained, collared and wearing a crown, and it has a crescent (presumably heraldic) above one of its legs.
+chained, collared and wearing a crown, and it has a crescent (presumably heraldic) above one of its legs.

-Given the renewed interest in Richard III, after the apparent discovery of his remains in Leicestershire, it is wonderful to have a London find associated with the king.
-The mount is very similar to a number of boar badges which have been reported Treasure over the past few years, which were made for followers of Richard III (of York), as Duke of Gloucester, during the Wars of the Roses.
-Richard took the white boar as his sign; 'bore' may havealso been an anagram of Ebor, the Latin for York.
+very similar to a number of boar badges which have been reported Treasure over the past few years, which were made for followers of Richard III (of York), as Duke of Gloucester, during the Wars of the Roses.
+Richard took the white boar as his sign; 'bore' may havealso been an

-Michael Lewis, Deputy Head of PAS and Treasure said:
+Michael Lewis, Deputy Head of P.A.S said:

 You can see the full PAS record of it here